-Join Konrad Eek for an in-depth discussion in this video Shooting black and white in a vineyard, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Shooting black and white in a vineyard, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …So, one of the things that was nice for me as we set up to do this work here,…is I had a day yesterday that I could kind of wander the grounds, and look for…photo opportunities.…Particularly, when you're doing landscape photography, the more familiar you,…you are with a shooting environment, the better success you're going to have.…And one of the things I was struck by was the play of light and…shadow in the vineyard, the difference in the texture of the leaves,…the roundness of the grapes as compared to the plainer nature of the leaves,…once again, round versus the jagged edges.…